-- Packaging manufacturer (administrator)

-- Smartcard embedded software developer
+Phase 4 Packaging manufacturer (administrator) Smartcard embedded software developer

-- System integrator, such as the terminal software developer
+System integrator, such as the terminal software developer

-- Smartcard product manufacturer (administrator) - Smartcard embedded software developer - System integrator, such as the terminal software developer
+- Smartcard embedded software developer - System integrator, such as the terminal software developer

-- Personalizer (administrator)
+Phase 6 Personalizer (administrator)

 - Customers who, before manufacture, determine the MCU's mask options and the initial memory contents (i.e. the application program), and who, after manufacture, incorporate the MCU into devices.
-Customers are trusted and privileged users.

-- Smartcard issuer (administrator).

-- Smartcard embedded software developer.

-- System integrator, such as the terminal software developer.
+Customers are trusted and privileged users. - Smartcard issuer (administrator). - Smartcard embedded software developer. - System integrator, such as the terminal software developer.

-- Smartcard issuer (administrator) - Smartcard end-user, who use devices incorporating the MCU.
+- Smartcard end-user, who use devices incorporating the MCU.
 End-users are not trusted and may attempt to attack the MCU. - Smartcard software developer. - System integrator, such as the terminal software developer.